cry0m1/skysiss/README.md

 ```php
 php test.php test.xlsx
 ```
-It will create archive in project folder and parse xlsx file with memory stats
+It will create archive in project folder and parse xlsx file with memory stats.

-Uncomment FTP section and replace with user/pass to test ftp
+Uncomment FTP section and replace with user/pass to test ftp (not tested).